The GSA prioritizes student wellness through the following initiatives:

 Intramurals offer students an opportunity to get involved in the sports they love or sports they want to try to take a mini break away from work.
-This winter semester, you have the option to pick between: European Handball and Volleyball.
 Whether you like to participate for fun or enjoy a competitive game, enjoy intramurals in a safe environment at the Athletic Complex (AC).
-Fill out the form to tell us which sport you want to play and leave it up to us to organize the schedules to make it happen.

 For any questions, contact Preet, Wellness Coordinator

 For more information on Captain meeting dates and for game times, please visit: https://www.laurierathletics.com/ecommerce/index.php?CatID=162

 The Student Wellness Centre enhances the physical, emotional, and psychological health of students at Laurier by promoting proactive wellness strategies and resources.
 Under the newly redesigned branch of Wellness Education, educational initiatives led by both peers and professionals are now offered year-round and open to all Laurier students.

 Stay in touch on the Student Wellness https://www.facebook.com/LaurierStudentWellness/

 Join us for Thrive Week from October 23 to 27, 2017 and learn how to thrive at Laurier!
 Thrive is a week-long series of free events for students on the Waterloo campus that focus on building positive mental health.
 Stay tuned to the calendar of events on https://students.wlu.ca/wellness

 Ride The Wave